 High school students may apply to the MLS program and begin their education in the first year to be completed over a four year time period.
-To apply for direct entry a student must first be admitted to the College and, at minimum, must have an SAT score of 1180 or ACT score of 24.
 Enrollment is limited to six students per year.
 Admission to the program is competitive, and a comprehensive review of application materials will determine admittance.